-Determining the fair value of any plan assets
+Determining the fair value of any pension fund assets

-The fair value of any plan assets is deducted in determining the defined benefit liability.
-When no market price is available, the fair value of plan assets is estimated by discounting expected future cash flows using a discount rate that reflects both the risk associated with the plan assets and the maturity or expected disposal date of those assets.
-Plan assets exclude unpaid contributions due from the Council to the fund and are reduced by any liabilities of the fund that do not relate to employee benefits, for example, trade and other payables and liabilities resulting from derivative financial instruments.
+The fair value of any pension fund assets is deducted in determining the defined benefit liability.
+When no market price is available, the fair value of pension fund is estimated by discounting expected future cash flows using a discount rate that reflects both the risk associated with the pension fund assets and the maturity or expected disposal date of those assets.
+The pension fund assets exclude unpaid contributions due from the Council to the fund and are reduced by any liabilities of the fund that do not relate to employee benefits, for example, trade and other payables and liabilities resulting from derivative financial instruments.